-Above all, automatic belt tensioners, provide the proper tension all belts require.
+Above all, the automatic belt tensioner, provides the proper tension all belts require.

 Tensioners And Belts Do Wear Out

-The typical service life of a serpentine belt is about 60,000 miles or five years.
-When the belt nears the end of its life, it may become cracked, glazed and noisy.
-Cracks on the underside of a serpentine belt are normal.
+So, the typical service life of a serpentine belt, is about 60,000 miles or five years.
+Consequently, when the belt nears the end of its life, it may become cracked, glazed and noisy.
+But, cracks on the underside of a serpentine belt are normal.

-However, if you see more than three cracks in a three inch section on any one rib; the belt has already used up 80% of its intended life.
+However, if you see more than three cracks, in a three inch section on any one rib.
+Then, the belt has already used up, 80% of its intended life.

 Broken belt consequences:

-- When the water pump stops turning; the flow of coolant stops and the engine begins to overheat.
+- So, when the water pump stops turning.
+Then, the flow of coolant stops and the engine begins to overheat.

-- If the alternator stops turning; there is no charging output and the battery starts to run down.
+- And, if the alternator stops turning.
+As a result, there is no charging output and the battery starts to run down.

-- When the power steering pump stops turning; the steering suddenly gets very stiff and hard to steer.
+- Also, when the power steering pump stops turning.
+Then, the steering suddenly gets very stiff and hard to steer.

-So, the automatic tensioner prevents the belt from slipping.
-A weak tensioner can also allow the belt to slip and squeal.
+So, the automatic tensioner, prevents the belt from slipping.
+However, a weak tensioner can also allow, the belt to slip and squeal.

 Inspect the tensioner for:

-- A loose or worn pivot arm can allow unwanted movement; that results in belt noise and misalignment.
+- A loose or worn pivot arm, can allow unwanted movement.
+And, that results, in belt noise and misalignment.
 Over time, this will increase belt wear and lead to premature belt failure.

-- A worn bushing in the tensioner pulley can cause vibrations and noise.
-If the bushing seizes, it may cause the belt to snap.
+- A worn bushing in the tensioner pulley, can cause vibrations and noise.
+Also, if the bushings seize, it may cause the belt to snap.

-- A weak or broken spring inside the tensioner can’t maintain proper tension and the belt will slip.
-Springs lose tension over time from exposure to heat.
+- A weak or broken spring inside the tensioner, can’t maintain proper tension and the belt will slip.
+Consequently, springs lose tension over time, from exposure to heat.

-- Cracks or damage to the tensioner housing or pulley arm; may prevent it from rotating smoothly and maintaining proper belt tension.
+- Cracks or damage to the automatic belt tensioner housing or pulley arm, may prevent it from rotating smoothly.
+Consequently, not maintaining proper belt tension.

-There should be a gentle arm motion as accessories turn on and off; (such as the A/C compressor clutch engaging and disengaging).
+So, there should be a gentle arm motion, as accessories turn on and off.
+For example, (such as the A/C compressor clutch engaging and disengaging).
 If the tensioner pulley does not move at all, the tensioner may be stuck.
-Also, watch for excessive chattering or tensioner arm oscillation while the engine is idling.
+Also, watch for excessive chattering or tensioner arm oscillation, while the engine is idling.

 Tensioner Belt Damage: